acdcjunior/acdcjunior.github.io/_posts/2017-06-15-npm-package-locks_npm_notice_created_a_lockfile_as_package-lock-json_you_should_commit_this_file.md

 Ok, ok.
 Calm down.
 Let me take a stab at it.

-In few words, every time you use `npm install`, NPM will read your `package.json` file and download your dependencies (and your dependencies' dependencies) to your `node_modules` folder.
+In a few words, every time you use `npm install`, NPM will read your `package.json` file and download your dependencies (and your dependencies' dependencies) to your `node_modules` folder.

 Ideally, if you didn't change your `package.json` file, anywhere you run `npm install` you should get the exact same content at `node_modules` folder.